citahub/cita-sdk-swift/README.md

 All JSON-RPC APIs would return result when the call is successful, or throw `AppChainError` exception when not.

 JSON-RPC API functions are synchronous.
-But the underlying HTTP request might take some time to return, and in AppChainSwift they're usually implemented in some `promise` way.
+But the underlying HTTP request might take some time to return, and in AppChain they're usually implemented in some `promise` way.
 It's generally better to call API function in a background queue so it won't block the main thread.

 A common flow to call an API and handle the result is as follows.